-\textbf{Computational Efficiency.} Tab.~\ref{tab:efficiency_analysis} provides a comprehensive computational profile of the proposed framework, breaking down the efficiency metrics for both the Vision-Guided Motion Tokenizer (VGMT) and the MLLM components.
+\textbf{Computational Efficiency.} Tab.~\ref{tab:efficiency_analysis} breaks down the efficiency metrics for both VGMT and MLLM components.
 Specifically, it details GFLOPs, parameter counts, and latency for the vision backbone, vision encoder, and VSA.
 While the large-scale Qwen2.5-VL-7B dominates overall resource consumption, accounting for 99.7\% of the total GFLOPs and 98.6\% of the total latency, our newly introduced components, such as MAFT and VSA, exhibit remarkably low overhead.
 Collectively, these proposed modules account for less than 0.03\% of the total computation cost, demonstrating the exceptional efficiency and practical scalability of our architecture.